 - All bulletin boards within the Center are monitored.

-Penalties for Abuse of Facilities or Failure to Abide by Policies and Procedures
+Failure to Abide by Policies and Procedures

 - Individuals who damage the facilities or equipment will be responsible for the full repair or replacement cost.